Dimaree/techdegree-project-1/README.md

-This is my first Techdegree project!
+This is my first Tech-degree project!